 Information Gathering and Usage

-When a society, network, committee or technical committee officer, or sustaining member completes an application for membership, or fills out a form for access to the member-only area of the website, we require some or all the of the following information: your name, contact information, institution name, job title, mailing address, and area(s) of expertise.
+When a society, network, committee or technical committee officer or member, or sustaining member, completes an application for membership or fills out a form for access to the member-only area of the website, we require some or all the of the following information: your name, contact information, institution name, job title, mailing address, and area(s) of expertise.
 We ask for this information so that we can send you information about IEA events and other important announcements.
 Contact information for officers and committee chairs is posted on the website unless you tell us that you do not want this information posted.

 We process the information you provide to qualify you for the correct level of membership and for legitimate membership or business purposes, which include some or all of the following:

 - Register you as a member and provide you with access to our products and services